PapirusDevelopmentTeam/papirus-icon-theme/tools/template/README.md

 # NOT USE NOW THIS INSTRUCTION, BECAUSE NOT FINISHED!!!
 # FOR DEVELOPERS and DESIGNERS:
 It's easy :)
-Icons draw for Papiru icon theme only!
-For papirus Dark use another colors and class on SVG-file.
+Icons draw for Papirus icon theme only!
+For Papirus Dark use another colors and class on SVG-file.
 If you create monochrome icon, please add version for Papirus Dark too!!!

 # Steb by step for monochrome icons